farmera/sare_grant/study_results_balloons.md

 #### JPEG versus RAW Format

-In addition to challenges imposed by weather are those associated with the choice of camera, especially the choice of image format.
+In addition to challenges imposed by weather there are those associated with the choice of camera, especially the choice of image format.
 A common default for consumer cameras is JPEG (Joint Photographic Experts Group).
 The JPEG format in many cameras has processing built in at the time of capture, to adjust contrast, reduce noise or brighten and sharpen the image before rendering it to a file.
 These processing steps are intended to render images that are visually appealing